 Manual patch management was often sufficient in traditional IT environments, where systems were simpler and networks less complex.
-IT administrators could efficiently handle updates, ensuring devices remained secure and functional.
+IT admins could efficiently handle updates, ensuring devices, systems, and software remained secure and functional.

-Enter automation—a game-changer for patch management.
-Automated patch management addresses the challenges of scale, speed, and accuracy by eliminating repetitive manual tasks, making it indispensable for modern IT operations.
+Enter automation, a game-changer for patch management.
+An automated patch management solution addresses the challenges of scale, speed, and accuracy.
+It can eliminate repetitive manual work and automate tasks.
+This makes it indispensable for modern IT operations.

 But what exactly is automated patch management, and how can it transform your organization?
-Let’s start by understanding its core purpose.
+Let’s start by understanding some concepts.

 What is automated patch management?

-Automated patch management is the use of software such as unified endpoint management software or a patch management tool to deploy patches to mobile and desktop devices.
-The software automates the complete patch management process, from scanning the whole system for vulnerabilities to identifying missing patches, installing them, and then deploying the patches on unpatched devices.
+Automated patch management or patching automation is the use of software such as unified endpoint management software or a patch management tool to deploy patches to mobile and desktop devices.
+The software automates the complete patch management process, from scanning for system and application vulnerabilities to identifying missing patches, installing them, and then deploying the patches on unpatched systems.

-The automated patch management software allows you to schedule the patches, and provide regular updates and reports on the patch status.
+The automated patch management software allows you to schedule the patches, and provide regular updates and reports on the patch deployment and other statuses.
 By using them, you streamline the overall process of patch management.
 The streamlining allows IT admins to make the most of their skills and time.

 How will automated patch management benefit an organization?